wpmudev/membership-2/README.md

 1. Put the code into a product directory (prefered).
 2. Wrap code in product conditions.

-## Pull Requests
+### Pull Requests

 Always send pull requests to `master` branch unless a release is in QA.
 If a new version is already in QA, send your PR to `development` branch.
-Later we can merge these changes to after releasing new version or QA failed.
+We will merge these changes to `master` after releasing new version or QA is failed.

 ### Product directories